Mental health continuum of care

 We undertook an internal evaluation of the four in-scope commissioned mental health programs listed above to assess how well they are meeting the needs of Tasmanians and to identify opportunities for improvement.
 Click here for a summary of this evaluation, which drew on data as well as provider, referrer and client input.

 The next phase saw us – along with our external consultant Scyne Advisory – hold consultation sessions with a range of service providers, advocacy organisations, healthcare professionals, service users, and other people who have engaged with mental health services.
 This helped us identify some key elements of a potential new model.
+Click here for a summary of the consultation.

 What will happen next?